 In November 2021, the Company paid a \$10.0 million refundable deposit to NuMiner and in February 2022, entered into an agreement with NuMiner to purchase 60,000 units of new NM440 Machines (the "NuMiner Agreement") for the purpose of mining digital assets.
 In the event the evaluation of the NM440 Machines that NuMiner will provide to the Company for evaluation purposes yield results unsatisfactory to the Company, and the purchase agreement is terminated, all payments shall be returned to the Company.
-If, upon evaluation, the NM440 Machines perform to the satisfaction of the terms outlined in the contract, the Company will apply the advanced payments and make the remaining payments to NuMiner throughout 2022.
-To make such payments, the Company anticipates pursuing financing through debt and/or equity markets and/or utilizing the vendor financing provided for in the NuMiner Agreement.
-In the event the NuMiner Agreement is performed in full, the aggregate payments to NuMiner will be \$1.7 billion in 2022.
+The Numiner Agreement was terminated in June 2022.
+At June 30, 2022, the \$10.0 million refundable deposit is pending.